Celebrate your Amazing Grand Rapids Kindergartener!

-There are so many things to do in Grand Rapids with your kindergartener!
+There are so many things to do with your kindergartener in Grand Rapids!
 Whether you’ve got a special 6 year old visiting from out of town or you’ve got your own kinder kid at home, here are some exciting ways to spice up the every day with this fun age group.

 What will you do with your kindergartener today?

-We all know that Kinders seem to have limitless energy (as long as those snacks keep rolling), so anything we can do that helps harness that energy for good (“How far can we hike?”) instead of not-so-good (“How did you manage to scatter three different types of cereal across the kitchen while I was in the other room?”) is a win.
+Kindergarteners seem to have limitless energy (as long as those snacks keep rolling).
+Anything we can do that helps harness that energy for good (“How far can we hike?”) instead of not-so-good (“How did you manage to scatter three different types of cereal across the kitchen while I was in the other room?”) is a win.

-There are so many great places to go for walks, hikes, or bike rides, whether through nature or though a downtown, it’s almost a sure fire way to use up a big chunk of that energy.
+There are dozens of kindergarten activities in the great outdoors.
+With so many great places to go for walks, hikes, or bike rides, whether through nature or though a downtown, it’s almost a sure fire way to use up a big chunk of that energy.
 Added bonus for when there is a playground we encounter along the way.

 Sometimes a good long walk can be disguised as an outing.
 These destinations keep kids so enthralled, they don’t even realize how many steps they are taking.
 (How many times have you been tempted to stick a pedometer on your kinder out of curiosity?)